609.905.4701

 It’s crucial to understand that waiting too long can jeopardize your right to seek legal recourse.
 Consulting an attorney soon after your termination can help you understand the deadlines that apply to your specific case.

-How The Wrongful Termination Attorneys in Atlantic City, NJ at Lipari and Deiter Can Help
+How The Wrongful Termination Attorneys in Atlantic City, NJ at Lipari & Deiter Can Help

-Why Choose Lipari and Deiter’s South Jersey Wrongful Termination Lawyers?
+Why Choose Lipari & Deiter’s South Jersey Wrongful Termination Lawyers?

 Tried and True